Experiment Development Containers (XDCs)

 • Any user can create an XDC either via the web GUI or mrg CLI.

-• Each XDC runs in an environment that is accessible to each member of the project.
+• Each shared XDC runs in an environment that is accessible to each member of the project.
 Each project member has access to the XDC, even if they did not create the XDC themselves.

 • Each XDC runs an Ubuntu 20.04 or 22.04 container with standard Ubuntu tools and binaries.
 Future Merge versions may support user-configurable XDC images.